kuannie1/RedisProxy/README.md

 1. Make sure you have java JDK 8 and Netbeans installed.
 Accept the License Agreement and look for the right operating system to download the bundle [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk-netbeans-jsp-142931.html).
 2. Pull this repository from git using this command: `git clone https://github.com/kuannie1/RedisProxy.git`
 3. Startup Netbeans and open the RedisProxy directory as a project.
-4. Navigate to src/test/java and press F6 or the green triangle to run the file.
+4. Double click the `RedisProxyDriver.java` file in src/test/java and press F6 or the green triangle (the run program button) to run the file.

 ## How long you spent on each part of the project
 Time spent: About 7 hours a night from June 29th to July 2nd.
 This time was mostly spent reading tutorials about Jedis, Maven, JUnit, and integrating them into NetBeans or IntelliJ.